-With the 10-day forecast predicting close to summer-like in Lake City, and with the kids energetically into the full swing of summer vacation, many of you are probably looking outdoors or at least out of the house, for entertainment and exercise.
-Whether this includes a long walk on the Brook Gilman Trail, swimming at Meadowbrook Pool or burning off extra energy at the Greenlake playground, summer is the perfect time to get yourself and those Energizer-bunny kids off the couch and out of the house.
+With the 10-day forecast predicting summer-like weather many of you are chomping at the bit to get outside for some exercise and fun.
+Whether that includes a long walk on the Brook Gilman Trail, swimming at the beach or burning off extra energy at the Greenlake playground, summer is the perfect time to get yourself and those Energizer-bunny kids off the couch and out of the house.

 Along with summer, however, comes increased heat and humidity, which turns out to be a potential breeding ground for an invisible enemy—fungus.
 Of particular concern is a fungus called Tinea, which is the cause of fungal foot infections known as Tinea Pedis or Athletes’ Foot.